livingtongues/living-dictionaries/migration.md

 - use 1 slideover component for EntryFilters and SideMenu in __layout
 - wean off font-awesome
 - consider prefix for svelte-pieces components or learn how not to preprocess again
+- decide on font-semibold (600) or font-medium (500) - both look the same usually

 ## Notes
 *Used `<[A-Z]([^>]|[\s\n])+?class="` to find Button classes (though causes catastrophic backtracking and will crash VSCode eventually)*